Now accepting new clients. Office located in Hartford, CT. — In-person & Virtual.

 Groups & Workshops

-Small, facilitated groups for current clients on specific themes:men’s mental health, substance use recovery, emotional regulation, and creative expression.
-Facilitated by Dr. Burdapersonally.
+Small groups for current clients on specific topics such as men’s mental health, substance use recovery, emotional regulation, and creative expression.
+Facilitated by Dr. Burda.

 Areas of Focus